brett8883/DJI_Super-NFZ_Eraser/readme.md

 *Tool to erase GeoZone entries from the nfz database on Mavic Pro/MPP/MP Artic White running a stock firmware version v01.04.0300 or a DJI_Super-Patcher https://github.com/brett8883/DJI_Super-Patcher patched firmware*

-By Jezzab and Brett8883

 Note: THERE MAY BE OTHER FIRMWARE VERSIONS OR OTHER AIRCRAFT THIS WILL WORK FOR BUT THESE ARE THE ONLY ONES I HAVE PERSONALLY TRIED IT ON.
 WILL UPDATE AS CONFIRMATION COMES IN OF COMPATIBILITY WITH OTHER FIRMWARE AND AIRCRAFT

-Super-NFZ Eraser will replace the NFZ database that lives on the Mavic with an empty database effectively erasing all GeoZones inside it.
+DJI NFZ Eraser will replace the NFZ database that lives on the aircraft with an empty database effectively erasing all GeoZones inside it.

 **BACKGROUND:** On firmware version 01.04.0300 there is an anti-tamper mechanism that prevents flight of a Mavic if the nfz.db has been removed.
 Instead, by replacing the nfz.db with an empty one we satisfy the requirement to have a nfz.db even though there are no entries and no geozones in the database which has the same effect as removing it if we could.